Noble cause corruption

 Noble cause corruption is corruption caused by the adherence to a teleological ethical system, suggesting that people will use unethical or illegal means to attain desirable goals, a result which appears to benefit the greater good.
 Where traditional corruption is defined by personal gain, noble cause corruption forms when someone is convinced of their righteousness, and will do anything within their powers to achieve the desired result.
-An example of noble cause corruption is police misconduct "committed in the name of good ends" or neglect of due process through "a moral commitment to make the world a safer place to live."

-Conditions for such corruption usually occur where individuals feel no administrative accountability, lack morale and leadership, and lose faith in the criminal justice system.
+An example of noble cause corruption is police misconduct "committed in the name of good ends", or neglect of due process through "a moral commitment to make the world a safer place to live".
+The knowing misconduct by a law enforcement officer or prosecutor with the goal of attaining what the officer believes is a "just" result.
+Conditions for such corruption usually occur where individuals feel no administrative accountability and lose faith in the criminal justice system.
 These conditions can be compounded by arrogance and weak supervision.

 Origin

 In 1983, Carl Klockars used the film Dirty Harry as an example of the kinds of circumstances that seemed to justify what later became known as noble cause corruption.
 Within the story, three central actions are instances of noble cause corruption: illegal entry, torture, and murder.
 Klockars believed that this problem, which he dubbed "the Dirty Harry problem", was a chief consideration of police work.
 He details how officers occasionally face problems in which they have to select between competing ethical codes.
 Often the choice is between legal means, which can allow dangerous offenders to go free, or extralegal means, which entails breaking the law to prevent truly dangerous offenders from committing additional crimes.

 In 1989, the term "noble cause corruption" was coined by Edwin Delattre.
 He was troubled that police officers might conceive of a goal or outcome that justified the use of questionable means, in particular, the use of force to obtain confessions.
 He argued that "some ways of acting were unacceptable no matter how noble the end."
 From Delattre's work, the noble cause has emerged as a problem for the utilitarian commitment to outcomes, because it permits a society to be protected through aggressive and illegal policing tactics.